 With record participation, increased prize money, and an elite international field, Durban 2025 is shaping up as a milestone edition for the sport — a return to its roots and a celebration of how far ocean racing has come.

-It’s the news TotalPaddler – and the entire Outrigger Canoe racing community – has been waiting for!
-Starting next season, the International Canoe Federation (ICF) has officially confirmed the inclusion of the OC1 (outrigger canoe) as a medal event for both men and women, joining the surfski SS1 and SS2 categories, at the ICF Canoe […]
+It’s the news TotalPaddler – and a large part of the Outrigger Canoe racing community – has been waiting for!
+Starting next season, the International Canoe Federation (ICF) has officially confirmed the inclusion of the OC1 (one-man outrigger canoe) as a medal event for both men and women, joining the surfski SS1 category, at the […]

 Canoe Ocean Racing is set to take a major step forward in 2026 with the International Canoe Federation confirming four-stop World Cups spanning Brazil, France, Malaysia, and Tahiti.
 For the first time, athletes will have the opportunity to compete in an international circuit dedicated to surfski racing, with events strategically placed across the globe.
 The […]